-In addition to our blog roll, Ambercite and its partner Griffith Hack have written a number of White Papers on some of the most topical technologies of our time.
+In addition to our blog, Ambercite and our partner Griffith Hack have written a number of white papers on the patenting repercussions of some of the latest developments in technology.

 Drilling into the patent landscape of fracking

 Fracking is one of the most controversial topics in energy production.

 This paper will leave the controversy to others, and instead talk about patents in fracturing, as patents can be an excellent and accessible guide to the development and ownership of any technology.This white paper has applied Network Patent Analysis™ (NPA™) to 2361 patent families in the area of fracking, and has identified the leading patents, patent clusters and patent owners - as well as perhaps the more controversial of any patents we have ever seen, for the use of nuclear bombs in fracking.

 The paper is accompanied by NPA patent landscape maps highlighting the leading clusters and patent owners in this increasingly important area (note that the ownership map has been updated to take into account the effect of the acquisition of Baker Hughes by Halliburton).
 Download the report by clicking the cover image.

 Clearing the fog: Patenting trends for the treatment of Alzheimer's disease

 This white paper has applied Network Patent Analysis™ (NPA™) to 48,000 patents in the area of Alzheimer’s treatments to show the leading patents, patenting areas, patent owners and inventors.

 Ambercite teamed up with its partner Griffith Hack to create this white paper that should be of interest to those working in the life sciences area or with a general interest in Alzheimer’s disease.
 It should also be of general interest to those who want to learn more about the advanced ability of NPA to filter, group and rank patents in any area of technology.